kubami9/Syl-Web/README.md

 `Gruntfile.js` - just a Gruntfile, for more info check out [this](https://gruntjs.com/getting-started)

 `dist/build.js` - `main.js` and `features.js` files combined with Grunt

+### Adding features
+Add features to the `features.js` file and preced them with meaningfull comment.
+Variable with answer Syl is going to give should end with `Info`.
+So for example for weather feature it should be `weatherInfo` and for music feature `musicInfo` and so on.
+Once your feature is written add keyword that you want Syl to understand in the the `keywords` array in main.js file and add your variable to the `answers` array (in the same file).
+NOTE: keyword position in `keywords` array needs to match answer position in the `answers` array.

+### Adding human phrases
+By human phrases I mean things that humans say but aren't neccessarily informative, like "hello" or "how are you?".
+Add your phrase(s) to `humanPhrases` object in `features.js` file.
+Note that phrases are stored in arrays starting with `phrases` prefix, like `phrasesGreetings` and answers are stored in arrays with `answers` prefix, like `asnwersGreetings`.
+Those pairs need to match for easier development.
+If you added new arrays to `humanPhrases` object go to `main.js` file to speech synthesis section and `checkForCommands()` function and add your own loop that checks for your phrases, you can use an existing loop as an example.

 ## How to speak with Syl?
 Currently Syl can tell you: